 According to article 93, paragraph 9 of the MDR, the competent authorities of the member states shall coordinate their market surveillance activities, cooperate and share with each other and with the Commission the results thereof, to provide for a harmonised and high level of market surveillance in all member states.
-Furthermore, there is a Chapter VIII of the MDR relating, among others, to the European cooperation in a European-wide medical device coordinating group.
+Furthermore, there is Chapter VIII of the MDR which relates to, among other things, the European cooperation in a European-wide medical device coordinating group.
 According to article 102, paragraph 1 MDR, the competent authorities of the member states shall cooperate with each other and with the Commission.
 The Commission shall provide for the organisation of exchanges of information necessary to enable this Regulation to be applied uniformly.
+The same provisions as in article 93, paragraph 9 and article 102, paragraph 1 MDR will apply, from 26 May 2022 on in vitro diagnostics according to article 88, paragraph 9, and article 97 of the Regulation 2017/746 of 5 April 2017 on in vitro diagnostic medical devices, and repealing Directive 98/79/EC and Commission Decision 2010/227/EU.